Clean case data

 2 1 male sex 2

-You can read more details in the section about “Dictionary-based data substituting” in the package “Get started” vignette.
+You can have more details in the section about “Dictionary-based data substituting” in the package vignette.

 Calculating time span between different date events

-In epidemiological data analysis, it is also useful to track and analyze time-dependent events, such as the progression of a disease outbreak (i.e., the time difference between today and the first case reported) or the duration between sample collection and analysis (i.e., the time difference between today and the sample collection).
-The most common example is to calculate the age of all the subjects given their date of birth (i.e., the time difference between today and the date of birth).
+In epidemiological data analysis, it is also useful to track and analyze time-dependent events, such as the progression of a disease outbreak (i.e., the time elapsed between today and the date the first case was reported) or the duration between date of sample collection and analysis (i.e., the time difference between today and the sample collection date).
+The most common example is to calculate the age of all the subjects given their dates of birth (i.e., the time difference between today and their date of birth).

 The cleanepi package offers a convenient function for